-Aecon is committed to developing its employees and building on its strong foundation of people practices and culture to propel the Company into the future.
-A focus on driving progressive leadership skill development, maximizing career development outcomes, and ensuring the Company is prepared to navigate a competitive labour environment in the industry, are all key to fulfilling Aecon's growth potential and further enhancing advanced project execution capabilities.
+Aecon is committed to developing its employees and building on its strong foundation of people practices and culture.
+A focus on driving progressive leadership skill development, maximizing career development outcomes, and helping prepare the Company to navigate a competitive labour environment in the industry, are all key to fulfilling Aecon's growth potential.

-Ensuring its leaders and workforce are armed with the necessary knowledge, skills, and experience to thrive in the future is critical to the Company's success.
-Developing leaders capable of managing growth and diversity, fostering innovation, entering new markets, adapting and developing evolving contract delivery models, and leveraging emerging and sustainable construction practices are key focus areas for training and career advancement.
+Equipping its leaders and workforce with the necessary knowledge, skills, and experience to thrive in the future is a key to the Company's future success.
+Developing leaders capable of managing growth and diversity, fostering innovation, entering new markets, adapting and developing collaborative contract delivery models, and leveraging emerging and sustainable construction practices are key focus areas for training and career advancement.
+In 2022, the Company made strategic enhancements to some of its key learning programs including Building Smarter Academy, Project Management Academy, and Champions for Diversity in Leadership.

-The Company is committed to ensuring it remains a first-choice employer, drawing top talent from within and outside of the construction industry.
-Aecon's continued focus on equity, diversity, and inclusion, while demonstrating a culture that puts safety first, are important competitive differentiators in the construction industry designed to place the Company at the forefront of attracting and retaining the best talent needed to support its strategic goals.
+The Company is committed to continuing to take steps to be seen as a first-choice employer, drawing top talent from within and outside of the construction industry.
+A focus on equity, diversity, and inclusion, while demonstrating a culture of safety and sustainability, is an important competitive differentiator in the construction industry, and Aecon's approach on these factors is designed to place the Company at the forefront of attracting and retaining the best talent needed to support its strategic goals.
+In 2022, Aecon introduced new professional development opportunities in support of this strategic objective, including Anti-Black Racism in Construction, Accessibility for Canadians, and Gender in the Workplace.